atticus-carter/cv/book/LA1.md

 ### Learning Objectives

-By the end of this lesson, you will:
+By the end of this section, you will:
 - Understand the different types of ocean image data.
 - Identify the tools and techniques used to capture marine imagery.
 - Learn how CV can be applied to oceanographic research.